idoit123/learn-git/readme.txt

 Git is a distributed version control system.
-Git is free software distributed in GPL.
+Git is a free software distributed in GPL.
 Git has a mutable index called stage.
 Git tracks changes of file.
 My stupid boss still prefer SVN.